elixir-europe/rdmkit/pages/your_domain/microbial_biotechnology.md

 ### Solutions
 #### Metadata and ontologies
 * SBOL allows information about the enzymes and the metabolic pathways to be captured in the design document and so this is a viable approach for sharing more than just the genetics of the system.
-* Enzymes can be assigned EC numbers, according to the guidance from the {% tool "iupac-iubmb-joint-commission-on-biochemical-nomenclature" %}, to indicate their function and an entry made in the {% tool "brenda" %} (BRENDA).
+* Enzymes can be assigned EC numbers, according to the guidance from the {% tool "iupac-iubmb-joint-commission-on-biochemical-nomenclature" %} (IUPAC and {% tool "international-union-of-biochemistry-and-molecular-biology" %}), to indicate their function and an entry made in the {% tool "brenda" %} (BRENDA).
 * More generally, the {% tool "iupac-iubmb-joint-commission-on-biochemical-nomenclature" %} encourages the communication of biochemical information using generally understood terminology.

 #### (Meta)data publication